symfony-cmf/symfony-cmf-docs/bundles/block/introduction.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 The methods ``getJavascripts`` and ``getStylesheets`` can be used to define
-javascript and stylesheet assets.
+javascript and stylesheet assets needed by a block.
 Use the twig helpers
 ``sonata_block_include_javascripts`` and ``sonata_block_include_stylesheets``
 to render them: